ysdn2019/Graduates-List/graduates/mich-ferguson.md

 ---
 path: /work/maven-snowboards
 graduate: Mich Ferguson
-mainimg: /assets/work/ferguson_mich_project1_web_main.jpg
+cover: /assets/work/ferguson_mich_project1_web_main.jpg
-thumbnailimg: /assets/work/ferguson_mich_project1_web_thumbnail.jpg
+thumbnail: /assets/work/ferguson_mich_project1_web_thumbnail.jpg
 title: Maven Snowboards
 groupmembers:
-fields: Branding, Editorial, Print
+category: Branding, Editorial, Print
 mediumdimensions:
 description: The project's goal was to create an extreme sports brand that successfully represented women in a confident and competitive manner.
 To establish a reason to be interested in the company I created a strong visual identity system that would allow this niche brand to stand out in an oversaturated market.
 digitallink: